-Maybe a little cliché, but I am a sucker for a beautiful view of downtown Minneapolis.
+I am such a sucker for a beautiful view of downtown Atlanta.
 The combination of nature with architecture is a little Gotham City meets master gardener, and I love it!

 If I want pure, raw emotion, I go black and white.
 For my work, it is hands down the cleanest and most conveying way for me to express emotion to my client base.
 I take away color, saturation, and use contrasting shades of black and white to tell a story.
 I have always loved black and white and a have challenged myself to do more of it.

 Yep, I am obsessed with dogs too.
 I have been volunteering with my daughter Naomi at Safe Hands Rescue and it is so fulfilling to hear that my photos help get dogs adopted.
 Our family has two dogs that we adopted, Fat Boy and Duke.
 Both dogs are Miniature Pinschers and both very naughty.
 I may have to stick them on a blog post soon.
 If you are looking for a dog, or just interested in looking you can check out Safe Hands website http://www.safehandsrescue.org/.